bparanj/tokie/README.md

 end
 ```

-Tip : Use -I switch in Curl to view the http response headers.
+Tip: Use -I switch in Curl to view the http response headers.

 References
 ============